alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/dynamically-returning-directly.md

 2. It should support
    [tool calling](https://js.langchain.com/v0.2/docs/concepts/#functiontool-calling).

-Note: these model requirements are not requirements for using LangGraph - they are just requirements for this one example.
+Note: these modelCOnfig requirements are not requirements for using LangGraph - they are just requirements for this one example.